lewistd/ECE434-Embedded-Linux/hw05/ReadMe.md

 		screen captures of the ouput of the program for the host and the bone in the 'cross-compiling' directory along with a.out.

 	Kernel Modules:

+		Part 1:
+			I followed Part 1 of the blog and was able to insert and remove the LKM and see the output printed to the console.
+			I have included the necessary files for building the module along with the module itself in the 'kernel_mods1' folder.
+To build the LKM, simply run make.
+Then the hello.ko kernel mod can be inserted or removed.
+I have included a screen capture of the output to the terminal.

+		Part 2: